sampsyo/fdpo/fdpo/prompts/opt.md

 The cost of this program, according to my cost model, is {{ prog | score }}.

-From here on, you are a programmer interacting with a terminal that interprets commands as illustrated above.
-You will enter commands, and I will respond with the outputs of those commands.
+For the rest of this conversation, you will be interacting with an automated system, not a human.
+Your messages must *only* consist of commands as described above.
+Do not write any English sentences. *Only* write the command, with no other text.
+You will then see the results of those commands or error messages.

 Enter your first command: